 - 4).
 What types of scientific information, such as chemical, pharmacological, or human studies are available to suggest confirmation of, or perhaps refute traditional use?

-Information resources aside, the best way to learn about herbs is to go to the fields and woods and touch them, smell them, taste them and learn how they might be used.
-It’s an extension of plant appreciation.
+Information resources aside, the best way to learn about herbs is to go to the fields, bogs, and woods and touch them, smell them, taste them and learn how they might be used.
+Medical botany is an extension of plant appreciation.
 Daily hikes and field trips are at the heart of our exploration of medicinal plants.
 Eagle Hill and Washington County have numerous easily accessible moderate trail systems with varied habitats in nearby natural areas.

 Nature dictates a flexible schedule, with roughly half the day in the field, and half the day in the classroom, lab, or library.
 Classes will include photo-illustrated talks and exploring information resources on plants that we observe.
 Along the way we will take time to hone photographic and observation skills, learning to “see” what me might otherwise overlook had we been paying attention.
 After the evening meal, we will engage in informal discussion, presentations or identify collections.
-Timing of sessions during the morning and afternoon will remain flexible to accommodate weather and other variables.
+Our schedule (except for the timing of three exquisite meals prepared daily by Eagle Hill staff) will remain flexible to accommodate weather and other variables.

 No library of books, electronic network or database of information can replace the knowledge gained from the tactile experience inherent in being human—touching, tasting, observing and smelling the plants that grow around us.
 A walk in the woods is a chance to get to know the plants around us.

 Duke, James A. 1986.
 Handbook of Northeastern Indian Medicinal Plants.
 Lincoln, Mass.: Quarterman Publications.